murphy52589/interview-material/react/colored tiles/README.md

 4. Currently selected items should be visually highlighted.
 5. Currently selected items' names should be shown at the top of the page.

-- Note - in the original task, `items` is intentionally a pain in the ass to read.
-Feel free to refactor it
+- Note - in the original task, `items` is intentionally difficult to read.
+I've refactored it to be more readable.
+I have left the original code commented out in the `Main.tsx` file.